’90s No. 1s Revisited: “Here Comes The Hotstepper”

 Put on your most fashionable ensemble and revisit “Here Comes The Hotstepper”:

-This track has a fantastic opening that demands attention thanks to a crisp beat and a few tasty hooks appropriate for its subject matter.
-But after 30 seconds or so, the nostalgic enthusiasm subsides, and the track struggles to maintain its magic amid a mess of unmemorable verses and lyrics that are generally meaningless to anyone poorly versed in ’90s Jamaican slang.
+The opening and chorus of this song, “Na na na na na …” is borrowed from an early 1960s song called “Land Of A Thousand Dances,” covered by several artists and popular today among marching bands.
+The instrumental of “Here Comes The Hotstepper” contains samples too numerous to list.
+It works pretty well, but unfortunately the initial excitement from the opening ends after about 30 seconds, and the track struggles to maintain its magic amid a mess of unmemorable verses and lyrics that are generally meaningless to anyone poorly versed in ’90s Jamaican slang.
 “Hotstepper” is in many ways a poor man’s “Informer,” which had superior writing, production and delivery.
 “Hotstepper” does briefly bring back some great memories, but it’s not an especially well-executed piece of recorded music.

 Does it hold up?
-No. Anyone who hears this for the first time today would quickly place it in a bygone decade.
+Not especially.
+Anyone who hears this for the first time today would quickly place it in a bygone decade.

 Dopeness: 3 out of 5 Birkenstocks